geomstats/geomstats/OVERVIEW.md

 the inverse of an orthogonal matrix is the transposed matrix.

-As embedded manifolds (see [below](#vector-spaces-and-embedded-manifolds)) they should also provide with a specific 'belongs' map, projection to tangent space, etc.
+As embedded manifolds (see [below](#vector-spaces-and-embedded-manifolds)) they should also provide with a specific 'belongs', projection to tangent space, etc.

 ### Matrices